Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

-To examine whether Unbounded is useful to MR interaction design, its clarity, what could be added, and its limitations, we conducted semi-structured expert feedback sessions.
-We used our design space (Sec.~\ref{sec:framework}) and example interactions (Sec.~\ref{sec:demonstrations}) as design probes~\cite{wallace_making_2013} to elicit critique, reflection, and inspiration.
+To examine the usefulness of Unbounded for MR interaction design, as well as its clarity, potential extensions, and limitations, we conducted semi-structured expert feedback sessions.
+We used our design space (\Cref{fig:design-space}d) and examples (\Cref{sec:demonstrations}) as design probes~\cite{wallace_making_2013} to elicit critique, reflection, and insights.